ayushkale1909/Performance-analysis-of-TCP-Variants/README.md

 ### `labelled_trace_file.csv`
 A CSV file that contains indexed and labeled NS2 trace data.

+### TCP Reno Multi-hop Network
+Simulates a multi-hop network with TCP Reno as the transport protocol.
+Used  DropTail queuing algorithm using FIFO (First-In-First-Out) conditions and Random Early Detection (RED) queuing algorithm.
+The .nam files can be used to visualize the network simulation.
+Trace files can be used to compare metrics for using different queuing algorithms under similar network conditions.

 ### Output

 #### [TCP Multiple Flows with Packet Drops](https://drive.google.com/file/d/1o6cp6tikOb2Kr7Jp_JcNFWP_M4cJM1XW/view?usp=sharing)